Get/BecomeJust here for the exercises? Click here.

 Get has many different meanings.
-Become means to grow, develop or begin to be.
+Become means to grow, develop or start to be.
 We use get in informal spoken English and become in formal written English.
 We use the structure get/become + adjective or adverb to talk about a change from one state or situation to another.

 |get (informal, spoken)||become (formal, written)|